 The presence of chronic bronchitis is known to cause of worsening airflow obstruction and a deterioration in lung function.
 Large epidemiological studies have shown that chronic mucus hypersecretion was associated with a decline in FEV1.
 Patients with chronic bronchitis symptoms had a threefold increased risk of developing new COPD compared to the asymptomatic population.Chronic bronchitis increases mortality.
 Those suffering from chronic bronchitis were found to have higher levels of serum IL8 and C reactive protein which indicates that systemic inflammatory response could increase the risk of cardiac disease and other comorbidities.
 Chronic Bronchitis also leads to a lessened quality of life.

+The management of chronic bronchitis is complex and life long.
+There is no cure for the disorder and the patients are prone to many complications.
+Thus, the condition is best managed with an interprofessional team that consists of a primary care physician, nurse practitioner, pulmonologist, infectious disease expert, radiologist and an internist.
 Chronic bronchitis has a significant impact on morbidity and quality of life.
 Smoking is a major contributor hence smoking cessation needs to form an important strategy in prevention.
 Alteration in lifestyle and regular vaccination for influenza as well as pneumonia can reduce the morbidity in those who have chronic bronchitis.
+The overall prognosis for most patients is poor, with many patients being disabled from the progressive shortness of breath.